mac-lucky/Fullstack-restaurant-site/README.md

-# Description
+# Restaurant site
-Site made in React using MDBootstrap Components and custom CSS code.
-Use Google Firebase as database to store orders made by customers and store the data.
+Website made in React using MDBootstrap Components and custom CSS code.
+MERN stack is used as backend to store customer data and orders.
 Website will be released soon.

 ![alt text](https://github.com/Mac-lucky/Fullstack-restaurant-site/blob/master/screen.png?raw=true)

 ## Prerequisite

+Start with:

+'yarn'

+or

+'npm install'

+to install dependencies.

 In the project directory, you can run: